E-wave112/postman_to_swagger/README.md

 # postman_to_swagger
 A simple script like application to convert a postman collection to a swagger ui based documentation

-For this script to work convert your postman collection to an open api specification via [Apitransform](https://apitransform.com/)
+For this script to work convert your postman collection to an open api specification via [Apitransform](https://apitransform.com/) and load it locally

 In the root of the project run the following command